Frequently Asked Questions

 Is there an Expo where I can see new cycling products?

 There will be a large Expo on the day of the event at the Pioneer Park at Headquarters’ Plaza.
 Event sponsors will be present to showcase their latest products.
-We will also have a DJ, live music and a Bike Trials demo at the Plaza on the day of the event.
+We will also have live music from local bands and exhibitions at the Plaza throughout the day.

 Where do I stay overnight?